jackblandin/research/README.md

 conda activate rlpomdp

 # Create an IPython kernel which will allow you to run the Jupyter Notebook in the conda environment
-python3.6 -m ipykernel install --user --name research --display-name "research"
+python3.6 -m ipykernel install --user --name research

 # Start the jupyter notebook
 jupyter notebook